Sweden Southern Sweden

 Elite Hotel Mollberg

-There are several restaurants, a bar, a sauna and other facilities you would expect from a 4-star hotel.
+There are several restaurants, a bar, sauna facilities and other amenities you would expect from a 4-star hotel.

 Check prices and availability at Elite Hotel Mollberg here (adlink).